andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

 The model being removed from the association is no longer valid because `belongs_to` relationships now have an [implied presence validation](https://guides.rubyonrails.org/5_0_release_notes.html#active-record-notable-changes).
 The change in Rails’ behaviour happened in [this pull request](https://github.com/rails/rails/pull/18937).

-I used the `optional: true` argument, in my example, to make the `Person` class behave like pre-5.0 Rails.
+I used the `optional: true` argument, in my example, to make the `Person` class behave more like pre-5.0 Rails.

 The solution I’ve proposed would also work in this more strict `belongs_to` relationship.